9track/FlashFloppy-wiki/Operating-Modes.md

 - Native mode.
 No need for any configuration files.
 Allows direct selection of any valid image file on your USB stick.
 - HxC Autoboot mode, configured via HxC file selector and config file.
-- HxC Index mode, switching between image names of the form DSKA0000 and so on.
+- HxC Indexed mode, switching between image names of the form DSKA0000 and so on.
 Requires a special HxC config file.

 ## Native mode